|

 Lydia's father and step-mothers insisted that she dropped out of school and look for a suitable man to marry after her maternal uncle died in a road accident, as the uncle had been paying her school fees.
 Lydia was assisted to complete her secondary education and continue to follow her dream of becoming a teacher.
 In 2006 she completed her course at a Teacher Training College and achieved her dream.

 Constance used to walk 12 Kms each way to school on one meal a day that was provided by her grandmother as her mother was dying of AIDS.
 Initially her mother's health improved due to the reduction in worry over her children's future education when Constance got a Tofta scholarship; and when she died she knew that her children would have a good education.Constance worked hard & achieved her dream of a place at Makerere University where she studied education.
-She is now a graduate teacher at Lords Meade Vocational College after her graduation in 2007.

 Robert (not pictured), Peter's brother, has completed his university degree at Makerere University - the main university in Uganda, and is now embarking on a career as a teacher.
 He will also assist to raise the family of orphans to obtain meaningful lives to help benefit both the family and their community.